djunkiewicz/djunkiewicz/README.md

 <h1 align="left">About me</h1>
 <h3 align="left">I am a programming enthusiast currently working as an automation engineer in the process industry department.</h3>

+At work, I quickly discovered that solving problems with the use of programming tools gives me the greatest satisfaction.
+I am also a hard-working person who likes to learn about new technologies.
+For this reason, I decided to direct my further career on tracks more related to IT.

 - 🌱 I’m currently learning **Java, Spring, Hibernate**

 - 📫 How to reach me **junkiewicz.damian@gmail.com**